amient/affinity/README.md

 actor per partition the integrity of reads and writes is guaranteed.

-Sometimes it is necessary to use global state rather than partitioned keyspace.
+Sometimes it is necessary to use global state rather than partitioned Keyspace.
 In this case all gateways that hold reference to a global state see the same data.
-It is a useful concept, similar to broadcast variables in batch processors but because affinity is provides a read-write api on top of its stores, the global state consistency is not as strong as that of partitioned keyspace because there is not a single actor guarding it.
+It is a useful concept, similar to broadcast variables in batch processors but because Affinity provides a read-write api on top of its stores, the global state consistency is not as strong as that of partitioned Keyspace because there is not a single actor guarding it.

 # Configuration